 - Reach out to influencers and other more popular brands to promote your content.

-4. Create search engine friendly and mobile-friendly videos – The end goal of using social media to build your brand awareness and presence is to bring the visitors to your website, and convert them into loyal paying customers.
+The end goal of using social media to build your brand awareness and presence is to bring the visitors to your website, and convert them into loyal paying customers.
 Hence, it is important that the videos on your website are search engine friendly.
 Also, more and more people are using mobile for everything they need; hence it makes all the sense to make your videos mobile friendly also.

 Below are some simple tips to do so: